 If you think you don’t stand against any of the top-ranking websites, then just move on to your other target keywords until you find a competition that you could win against.

 Speed-up Your Blog

-There are multiple ways on how to improve the loading speed of your blog and some of those ways are:
+There are multiple ways to improve the loading speed of your blog and some of those ways are:

 - Minimize the size of your images.
-Before I upload the image to my WordPress, I optimized the images using ImageOptim for Mac.
+Before I upload an image to my WordPress, I optimized the images using ImageOptim for Mac.